 I love taking time to meal prep on the weekends and egg muffins almost always make it onto the menu.
-They’re delicious, convenient, easy-to-make, and the flavor possibilities are endless.
+They’re easy to make, convenient, and the flavor possibilities are endless.

-So I thought, why not bump up the protein and make some egg white muffins for a change?
-Blending the egg whites with cottage cheese creates a light, fluffy egg white muffin that can be stuffed with just about any filling you would add into an omelet or frittata.
+This recipe for egg muffins really packs in the protein too!
+The egg whites are blended with cottage cheese to create a light, fluffy breakfast cup that can be stuffed with just about any filling you would add into an omelet or frittata.

-I decided to stir in some of my favorite veggies including; spinach, peppers, and tomatoes but any vegetables would be delicious!
-And if you wanted to add some even bigger flavors (and some more protein) try chopping up some ham, apple sausage or Canadian bacon.
+I kept my egg cups vegetarian and stirred in some of my favorite veggies – spinach, peppers and tomatoes, but any vegetables would be delicious!
+And if you wanted to add some even bigger flavors (and some more protein) try chopping up some ham, chicken sausage, bacon or Canadian bacon.

 Let’s start by saying there is no right or wrong decision here.
 Eggs are not better than egg whites, and egg whites are not better than eggs.
 They simply offer different nutrients and macro nutrients.

-Whole eggs on the other hand offer both protein and healthy fats while packing in plenty of other nutrients as well.
+Whole eggs, on the other hand, offer both protein and healthy fats while packing in plenty of other nutrients as well.
 Vitamin A, D, E, K, a range of B vitamins, and folate, are just a handful of the goodness found in a whole egg.
-Many argue that whole eggs are one of the most nutritious foods on the planet.
+Many believe that whole eggs are one of the most nutritious foods on the planet.

 If you can get your hands on pastured eggs, they are even better (and more delicious!).